tomphp/PhpBook/01-the-development-environment.md

 Vagrant is a neat little tool, it allows many developers working on the same project to easily run a local copy of the project's environment without having to install all the projects dependencies on their development machines.
-It does this by bulding and running a virtual machine from a config file included in the project.
+It does this by building and running a virtual machine from a config file included in the project.

 Vagrant itself simply instructs a virtualisation provider on what type of